Maatss/PyIconExtractor/README.md

 ## Usage

-1. Clone the repository or download the latest release from the [releases page](https://github.com/Maatss/PyIconExtractor)
+1. Clone the repository or download the latest release from the [releases page](https://github.com/Maatss/PyIconExtractor).
 2. Run the script using one of the following methods:
-    1. Drag-and-drop your files or folder directly on the `run_script_in_virtual_env.bat` script
+    1. Drag-and-drop your files or folder directly on the `run_script_in_virtual_env.bat` script.
-    2. Run the `build_virtual_env_only.bat` and then invoke the python script with your arguments in the provided terminal
+    2. Run the `build_virtual_env_only.bat` and then invoke the python script with your arguments in the provided terminal.
-    3. Run the `icon_extractor.py` script directly
+    3. Run the `icon_extractor.py` script directly with your global python installation.

 ## Details